Slug Test Analysis

 • frictional well loss

-Only has recommended head ranges to reduce ambiguity sometimes encountered in the application of straight-line methods for slug test data analysis.
+Only AQTESOLV has recommended head ranges to reduce ambiguity sometimes encountered in the application of straight-line methods for slug test data analysis.
 Additional features include compensations for filter pack drainage in wells screened across the water table and frictional well loss in small-diameter wells.

 Summary of Slug Test Solutions